LMarie-Orleach/LMarie-Orleach.github.io/README.md

 # Lucas Marie-Orleach
 Evolutionary Biologist

-I am an evolutionary biologist broadly interested in the effects of reproduction on evolution – including sexual selection, sperm competition, socially induced plasticity, self-fertilisation, and speciation.
+I am an evolutionary biologist interested in the effects of reproduction on evolution – including sexual selection, sperm competition, socially induced plasticity, self-fertilisation, and speciation.